Estimate Time7 min

 1. Get on solid financial footing

 Have a cash buffer.
-At minimum, consider keeping at least $1,000 or one month's rent, whichever is more, in an easily accessible account at all times.
+At minimum, consider keeping at least $1,000 in an easily accessible account at all times.
 That way, you wouldn't have to skip paying other bills or rack up credit card debt to pay for an unexpected expense, such as new brakes or a dental procedure.

 Pay down high-interest credit card debt.
 Do you have balances on your credit cards?
 That answer could help determine what to do with $5,000.
 Interest accrues on cards each day they're left unpaid, so making a big payment right away could pay off.
 If you have debt across several credit cards, consider putting more money toward the one with the highest rate first.

-An emergency fund is a reserve of cash you can tap in case of, well, an emergency.
-Whether you have a small emergency fund or it's nonexistent, it's wise to dedicate at least a portion of your new stash to building one.
+Emergency savings is a reserve of cash you can tap in case of, well, an emergency.
+Whether you already have a small amount of cash set aside or nothing at all, it's wise to dedicate at least a portion of your extra cash to building a stash.

 After your $1,000 cash buffer, Fidelity suggests working toward saving 3 to 6 months of your essential expenses (think: major bills and necessities) to help cover you if, for example, you lose your job or have a hospital stay.
 "If you're single with no dependents and a stable job, 3 months of savings may be enough," says Padamsee.
 "But it's smart to have 6 or even 9 months of savings when you have a family or you're the sole earner in your household."